yguitton/training-material/topics/statistics/tutorials/intro-to-ml-with-python/tutorial.md

   - python-basics
   - python-warmup-stat-ml
 questions:
-- how can we use Machine-Learning to make more generalizable models?
+- How can we use Machine-Learning to make more generalizable models?
 objectives:
 - general sklearn syntax intro
 - overfit/underfit